 Public Health and International Education – What’s now and what’s next

 Over the past few weeks, international educators have had to quickly adjust and shift to a different environment to support their students and scholars and manage expectations due to the impact of COVID-19.
-This Town Hall will feature a public health expert and an IIE researcher alongside seasoned international educators.
-The speakers will reflect on public health trends that affect our work, current “triage” plans, and lessons learned.
-They will also share their thoughts on what’s next and helpful tips on managing future change.
-The Town Hall will conclude with a panel discussion.
+This Town Hall featured a public health expert and an IIE researcher alongside seasoned international educators.
+The speakers reflected on public health trends that affect our work, current “triage” plans, and lessons learned.
+They will also shared their thoughts on what’s next and helpful tips on managing future change.

 Responding to a Worldwide Health Crisis and Travel Restrictions